Gastrique can be made up to 5 days in advance. Chef Callaghan recommends a bitter vegetable like collard greens or broccoli rabe as a side dish.

 - In a sauté pan, melt 2 tablespoons butter over medium-high heat and cook shallots and garlic until translucent.
 Add cherries and continue to cook for 5 minutes.
 Deglaze pan with amaretto, allowing all alcohol to burn off.
 Add chicken stock and mustard, mixing thoroughly.
 Bring to a sim-mer and cook for 5 additional minutes.
 Pour into Cheerwine mixture.
 Set aside.

-For duck: Score the skin side of breasts and season with salt and pepper.
+Score the skin side of breasts and season with salt and pepper.
 Using a cast-iron skillet over medium-low heat, sear duck breasts, skin-side down, for 7 to 10 minutes.
 Do not move breasts once on skillet.
 As breasts sear, skin will cook and fat cap will dramatically reduce while meat stays between rare and medium-rare.
 Once fat has been reduced, turn breasts over to briefly sear other sides.
 Remove from heat and let rest 5 minutes, then slice and fan out on plates.

-To assemble: In a sauté pan, bring gastrique to a simmer.
+In a sauté pan, bring gastrique to a simmer.
 Add 2 tablespoons butter and swirl pan until butter is melted.
 Continue to swirl sauce in pan as it thickens.
 Add parsley and salt and pepper to taste just before serving.
 Pour over sliced duck or pork chops.